JEFworks-Lab/STalign/README.md

-# STalign Overview
-Python tool for alignment of spatial transcriptomics (ST) data using diffeomorphic metric mapping.
+`STalign` aligns spatial transcriptomics (ST) tissue sections to eachother and to 3D atlases like the Allen Brain Atlas using algorithms that build upon diffeomorphic metric mapping.

-[fig 1]

-[bioRxiv link]
+More information regarding the overall approach, methods and validations can be found at: [bioRxiv link]

 ## Overview